Self-Guided Hiking in the Dolomite Mountains

 Tofana di Rozes is the seventh highest summit in the Dolomite Mountains.
 At 3225 metres it is one of the most iconic mountains in the Dolomites.
 These high rock faces are perfect for via ferrata.
 Today, from Dibona refuge a beautiful balcony path in offers views of the surrounding peaks, including the Cinque Torri which you discovered yesterday, Croda del Lago which you will get to discover tomorrow, and the beautiful valley of Travenanzes.
 A mythical hike!
 Return to Cortina by private transfer.

-Private transfer from Cortina to Dibona refuge: Around 30 minutes
+Private transfer (or car depending on what option you choose) from Cortina to Dibona refuge: Around 30 minutes

 6 - 7 hours of hiking